 Gets information about the dependency graph of a recipe.

 It can be used with a recipe or a reference for any existing package in your local cache.

-''' given a modified reference, return an ordered list to build (CI) -g GRAPH, --graph GRAPH Creates file with project dependencies graph.
-It will generate a DOT or HTML file depending on the filename extension -if INSTALL_FOLDER, --install-folder INSTALL_FOLDER local folder containing the conaninfo.txt and conanbuildinfo.txt files (from a previous conan install execution).
+(continued from previous page) ./my\project/conanfile.txt.
+It could also be a reference optional arguments: -h, --help show this help message and exit --paths Show package paths in local cache -bo BUILD\ORDER, --build-order BUILD\ORDER given a modified reference, return an ordered list to build (CI) -g GRAPH, --graph GRAPH Creates file with project dependencies graph.
+It will generate a DOT or HTML file depending on the filename extension -if INSTALL\FOLDER, --install-folder INSTALL\FOLDER local folder containing the conaninfo.txt and conanbuildinfo.txt files (from a previous conan install execution).
 Defaulted to current folder, unless --profile, -s or -o is specified.
-If you specify both install-folder and any setting/option it will raise an error. -j [JSON], --json [JSON] Path to a json file where the information will be Show only the specified fields: "id", "build_id", -n ONLY, --only ONLY "remote", "url", "license", "requires", "update", "required", "date", "author", "None". '--paths' information can also be filtered with options "export_folder", "build_folder", "package_folder", "source_folder".
-Use '--only None' to show only references. --package-filter [PACKAGE_FILTER] Print information only for packages that match the filter pattern e.g., MyPackage/1.2@user/channel or MyPackage -db [DRY_BUILD], --dry-build [DRY_BUILD] Apply the --build argument to output the information, as it would be done by the install command -b [BUILD], --build [BUILD] Given a build policy, return an ordered list of packages that would be built from sources during the install command -e ENV, --env ENV Environment variables that will be set during the package build, -e CXX=/usr/bin/clang++ -o OPTIONS, --options OPTIONS Define options values, e.g., -o Pkg:with_qt=true -pr PROFILE, --profile PROFILE Apply the specified profile to the install command -r REMOTE, --remote REMOTE Look in the specified remote server -s SETTINGS, --settings SETTINGS Settings to build the package, overwriting the defaults. e.g., -s compiler=gcc -u, --update Check updates exist from upstream remotes '''
+If you specify both install-folder and any setting/option it will raise an error. -j [JSON], --json [JSON] Path to a json file where the information will be written -n ONLY, --only ONLY Show only the specified fields: "id", "build\id", "remote", "url", "license", "requires", "update", "required", "date", "author", "None". '--paths' information can also be filtered with options "export\folder", "build\folder", "package\folder", "source\folder".
+Use '--only None' to show only references. --package-filter [PACKAGE\FILTER] Print information only for packages that match the filter pattern e.g., MyPackage/1.2@user/channel or MyPackage\ -db [DRY\BUILD], --dry-build [DRY\BUILD] Apply the --build argument to output the information, as it would be done by the install command -b [BUILD], --build [BUILD] Given a build policy, return an ordered list of packages that would be built from sources during the install command -e ENV, --env ENV Environment variables that will be set during the package build, -e CXX=/usr/bin/clang++ -o OPTIONS, --options OPTIONS Define options values, e.g., -o Pkg:with\qt=true -pr PROFILE, --profile PROFILE Apply the specified profile to the install command -r REMOTE, --remote REMOTE Look in the specified remote server -s SETTINGS, --settings SETTINGS Settings to build the package, overwriting the defaults. e.g., -s compiler=gcc

+-u, --update

+Check updates exist from upstream remotes

 '''

 $ conan info .

 $ conan info myproject_folder

 $ conan info myproject_folder/conanfile.py

-'''

-'''

 $ conan info Hello/1.0@user/channel

 '''